-How much is the cost of living in Dominica?
+How much money do I need to live in Dominica?
 Is it expensive to live in Dominica?
-These questions are essential to those seeking to relocate and live in Dominica.
-We take an in-depth look at the cost of living in Dominica.
+These questions are essential to those seeking to relocate and live in this beautiful Caribbean country, and in this article we take an in-depth look at these topics.

 Understanding the cost of living in Dominica

 Eating and drinking out is cheap in Dominica.
-Filled with bars and restaurants, Dominica is a great place to eat out.
-Try out Dominica’s delicious local cuisine, a blend of local, Native American, Spanish, French, and English cuisine influences.
+Filled with bars and restaurants, this is a great place to eat out.
+Try out the delicious local cuisine, a blend of local, Native American, Spanish, French, and English cuisine influences.

 Also, keep in mind that imported and domestic beers are cheaper than in most countries.